Travelbound logo

 • Gain practical skills that can be transferred to the classroom

-Tour Modern Foreign Languages School Trip To Barcelona
+Tour Modern Foreign Language School Trip To Barcelona

-Barcelona is the ideal destination for young explorers to develop their Spanish skills.
+Barcelona is teeming with possibilities for practising Spanish in its streets, markets, cafés and galleries.
+Embark on a Modern Foreign Language school trip to Barcelona, the ideal destination for young explorers wishing to develop their Spanish skills.

 If you are interested in teaching other popular modern foreign languages, we can help with organising German, French and Mandarin language trips.